Fiction, Creative Non-fiction, Books

 |“Angst Begets Art: On Finding Beauty In A Life Of Anxiety,” in Cognoscenti|

 |“Anxiety is an Enemy with Benefits,” excerpted in The Atlantic|

 |“Breasts Are Not a Requirement: Life After a Double Mastectomy,” in O, The Oprah Magazine|

 |“There Be Mental Illness Here,” in The Missouri Review blog|

-I’m also working, sloooowly, on a collection of essays about everything from hair-on-fire parenting, to marrying a son of Nazis, to shedding the leaves of a bookish life, to re-imagining ME, after illness crept in and crashed the Old Me.
-(Hey, I was distracted by the smell of burning hair.)
+I’m also working on other cool stuff, like a collection of essays about everything from hair-on-fire parenting, to marrying a son of Nazis, to shedding the leaves of a bookish life, and a novel set in London between the mid-nineteenth century and the end of the Great War.

 My scholarly articles can be found in Studies in English Literature, Studies in the Novel, Victorian Poetry, and Pedagogy.